handiko/Trading-Strategy-Development-Example/README.md

 ![](./backtest-result.png)

 ### Conclusion
-A trading strategy that employs a sequence of up and down days (Markov Chain) is presented.
-Even though it only uses a simple trading logic, the strategy could produce good results.
-With a simple trading strategy, maybe there is a need to re-optimize the parameters with the walk-forward optimization.
+The provided trading strategy, while simple in its logic, is designed to generate a sequence of trades based on a Markov Chain study.
+However, a fixed strategy like this is vulnerable to alpha decay as market conditions evolve.
+To counter this, walk-forward optimization can be implemented.
+This process involves periodically re-optimizing the strategy's parameters with recent market data.
+By consistently adapting the strategy's settings, walk-forward optimization ensures it remains aligned with current market behavior, thereby sustaining its performance over time.

 ---